 "Rock'n Rodent" really should've been called "Jazzin' Jerry"; the music in the cartoon sounded closer to upbeat jazz than what rock & roll sounded like when the cartoon was released in 1967.

-In fairness, the number of times Jerry lost his Karmic Protection and ended the short defeated or in a stalemate with Tom are deceptively large (that episode is in fact an example Tom got the last laugh).
+In fairness, the number of times Jerry lost his Karmic Protection and ended the short defeated or in a stalemate with Tom are deceptively large.

 Designated Villain: By the same token, we're almost never meant to be rooting for Tom, even if he didn't actually do anything to provoke Jerry (or if Jerry doesn't even have the right to be provoked, like in the short when he screws with Tom's opera recital because it was disturbing his sleep; nevermind that Jerry's the idiot who decided to set up shop in a concert hall.
 Other 'genius' places he's decided to set up shop include inside a piano and inside a pool table.).